blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 at any time can be found in the runes column for your level.
 A runestone containing a second level spell will require two runes, a third level spell will require three runes, and so on.
 A runestone with a single rune on it may contain four copies of the same cantrip spell.

+### Ritual Casting
+Your knowledge of certain spells allows you to channel magic through their runes through ritual.
+You may cast any spell marked as a ritual using ritual casting.
+When you do so, the spell's casting time increases by 10 minutes.
+Ritual casting does not consume runes, nor any other magical resources, as the ritual itself powers the cast.

 ### Runecasting
 When holding a rune stone in your hand, you may use an action to release the stored spell from the stone.